+The best advice is, if in any doubt, discuss the installation with the Archdeacon before making an application.

 Simulator Interface Module

 The Simulator Interface module is located in the belfry, in a location convenient for routing cables to the sensors and the power/data cable down to the ringing room.
 Try to pick a sheltered location where the interface will be out of the way.